NormalVR/Normcore-Documentation/src/guides/xr-avatars-and-voice-chat.md

 Booom!
 That’s all it takes.
 You can send this build to anyone you’d like and Normcore will automatically connect you to the same room and instantiate an avatar for each person.

-## Creating Custom Avatars
+## Creating custom avatars
 We’ll start by making an empty Game Object in the scene with a RealtimeAvatar component on it.
-Let’s call it “My Custom Avatar”.
+Let’s call it “My Custom Avatar”

 ![](./xr-avatars-and-voice-chat/add-realtime-avatar.mp4 "Create an empty GameObject named 'My Custom Avatar', then add a RealtimeAvatar component to it.")